TaiChi112/TaiChi112/README.md

 ### 🚀 Future Aspirations

-⚡ On the professional front, I'm seeking an **Automation Test, Backend Developer, or DBA internship**.
+⚡ On the professional front, I'm seeking an **Web Development, Backend Developer, or DBA internship**.

 ---